kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 | 6 | 12 | 18 | 24 | 30 | 36 |

 And there are 4 12's in the table.

+Problem 558 (Medium)

+This problem was asked by Google.

+The area of a circle is defined as πr^2.
+Estimate π to 3 decimal places using a Monte Carlo method.

+Hint: The basic equation of a circle is x2 + y2 = r2.